kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 }

 // EndpointSelectorTrafficSettings carries producer-side routing configuration
-// that the endpointslice-controller propagates to generated EndpointSlices. type EndpointSelectorTrafficSettings struct {
+// that the endpointslice-controller uses when generating `EndpointSlices`. type EndpointSelectorTrafficSettings struct {
   // TrafficDistribution expresses a preference for how traffic is routed to
   // endpoints (for example, "PreferClose").
-Mirrors the identically-named
+The endpointslice-controller
-  // field on Service.spec.
+  // uses this value to calculate the topology hints on generated EndpointSlices.
   // +optional
   TrafficDistribution *string `json:"trafficDistribution,omitempty"`
 }